buchbend/astrolyze/doc/source/index.rst

-m.
+..
 MapClass documentation master file, created by sphinx-quickstart on Tue May 15 17:38:24 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.